Request for Whitepapers: AEDC Velocity Alliance - A Multi-Billion Dollar OTA Consortium Opportunity

 Quick Summary

-The Department of the Air Force (DAF), through the Arnold Engineering Development Complex (AEDC), is seeking whitepapers for membership in the AEDC Velocity Alliance.
-This multi-billion dollar consortium, established under 10 U.S.C. § 4022, aims to accelerate the modernization of national test infrastructure for next-generation defense systems.
-Membership in this alliance will grant exclusive access to future engineering and construction projects.
-Whitepapers for the first onboarding opportunity are due June 1, 2026.
+The Department of the Air Force is seeking whitepapers for membership in the AEDC Velocity Alliance, a multi-billion dollar Other Transaction Authority (OTA) consortium established under 10 U.S.C. § 4022.
+This initiative aims to accelerate the modernization of national test infrastructure for next-generation defense systems.
+Membership in the Alliance is required to compete for future projects.
+Whitepapers for Onboarding Opportunity 1 are due June 1, 2026, COB CDT.

-The AEDC Velocity Alliance seeks to establish a pre-qualified industrial base to execute a multi-billion dollar portfolio of complex engineering and construction projects through Fiscal Year 2032.
-The program's objectives include sustaining and advancing AEDC's flight simulation test facilities through improvement, modernization, restoration, and maintenance of critical test assets and supporting utilities.
-Project categories span construction, industrial, process systems, electrical, fire suppression, equipment repair, mechanical/electrical engineering services, ID&C systems, and utilities.
+The AEDC Velocity Alliance will establish a pre-qualified industrial base to execute a multi-billion dollar portfolio of complex engineering and construction projects through Fiscal Year 2032.
+Projects will focus on sustainment, restoration, and modernization of critical test assets and supporting utilities at locations like Arnold Air Force Base, Holloman AFB, and others.
+Project categories include:

 Contract & Timeline